Last week, Lattice held a roundtable discussion on Building Culture Across Remote Teams with four remote culture experts:

 6. Make communication deliberate.

-One of the biggest things the panelists discussed was the importance of communication within the company.
+One of the biggest things the panelists discussed was the importance of effective communication within the company.
 Obviously, this is true whether or not you have remote workers -- but one of the benefits of remote workers and a distributed workforce is how communication becomes very deliberate.
 The way you manage change communication with remote workers is the same as with any culture: overcommunication.

 7. Give remote workers the time and space they need to bond with their coworkers.